 Where did the story come from?

-The study was published in peer-reviewed medical journal the New England Journal of Medicine.
+The study was published in the peer-reviewed American Journal of Human Biology.

 What kind of research was this?